dan-fedramp/docs/markdown/FRMR.ADS.authorization-data-sharing.md

 Modern cloud services store and share security and compliance information in convenient repositories that allow customers to rapidly review security information and gain access to additional information as needed.
 These services often include automated integration with cloud service infrastructure to remove manual burden and ensure information is accurate and up to date.

-This security and compliance information (including FedRAMP authorization data) is the intellectual property of the cloud service provider and is not federal information in most cases.* The federal government benefits when the same security information is shared among all customers and even the public to ensure maximum transparency and accountability of cloud service providers.
+This security and compliance information (including FedRAMP authorization data) is the intellectual property of the cloud service provider and is not _federal customer data_ in most cases.* The federal government benefits when the same security information is shared among all customers and even the public to ensure maximum transparency and accountability of cloud service providers.

 The FedRAMP Authorization Data Sharing Standard provides a process or mechanism for cloud service providers to store and share authorization data on their preferred platform of choice if it meets certain FedRAMP requirements.